King, Canada PM Discuss Developments In Gaza, Lebanon

 Date

-His Majesty stressed the need to stop the Israeli war on Gaza and ensure the success of the ceasefire in Lebanon.
+His Majesty stressed the need to stop the Israeli war on Gaza and ensure the success of the ceasefire in Lebanon, according to a Royal Court statement.

 The King commended Canada's support for efforts in pursuit of peace on the basis of the two-state solution, as well as its contributions to the humanitarian response in Gaza.